jonathansfox/Liberal-Crime-Squad/README.md

 newgame\founderQuestions.txt

 Customize the questions at the start of the game!
 Allow anywhere from 1~10 answers per question, with as many in game impacts (mostly stat and skill for the founder, but also starting funds, birthday, even starting year!)
 Allow as many questions as you want.

+##New for 4.12.4
+debug_defines.txt
+Allow debug commands to be altered without recompiling.